-- 1. The Landlord agrees to let and the Tenant agrees to take a Tenancy of the Premises for the agreed Term at the Rent described above and on the conditions of the Letting Provisions set out hereon and to page ten inclusive. - 2. (i) The Landlord may end the Tenancy by giving not less than two months' notice in writing expiring at any time AFTER the full term of this agreement.
-The Tenant may end the Tenancy by giving the Landlord not less than one months' notice in writing expiring at any time AFTER the full term of this agreement. - (ii) Notwithstanding where the currency of this agreement has been set for a fixed period of less than six months the tenant reserves the right to extend tenure up to, but not exceeding, six months whereupon the above (2(i)) provision applies. - (iii) In the event of the Tenant's breach of any provision herein, the Landlord reserves the right to seek premature termination by the exercising of Clause A.27 herein (page 6). - 3.
-Both the Landlord and Tenant bind and oblige themselves and their respective heirs and representatives to implement their respective parts of these presents to each other, and, in the event of any dispute arising between the Landlord and Tenant in respect of this Agreement, the same may be settled by arbitration by an Arbiter to be mutually chosen by the Landlord and Tenant. - 4.
-If a Deposit is taken it will be held and returned under the terms of the The Deposit Protection Service (The DPS).
-This is known as the Custodial scheme.
-The scheme shall hold the deposit within the terms of the scheme.
-The Landlord shall retain any interest earned on monies properly deducted from the Deposit.
+- 1. The Landlord agrees to let and the Tenant agrees to take a Tenancy of the Premises for the agreed Term at the Rent described above and on the conditions of the Letting Provisions set out hereon and to page nine inclusive. - 2. (i) The Landlord may end the Tenancy by giving not less than two month's notice in writing, expiring at any time AFTER the full term of this agreement but it must expire the day before a Rent Due Date.
+The Tenant may end the Tenancy by giving the Landlord not less than one months notice in writing expiring at any time AFTER the full term of this Agreement but it must expire the day before a Rent Due Date. - (ii) Notwithstanding where the currency of this agreement has been set for a fixed period of less than six months the tenant reserves the right to extend tenure up to, but not exceeding, six months whereupon the above (2(i)) provision applies - (iii) In the event of the Tenant's breach of any provision herein, the Landlord reserves the right to seek premature termination by the exercising of Point 3, Clause 2 herein (page 6). - (iv) Ending or Continuing this Agreement: